 We center women of color in our work because women of color are the most vulnerable to disenfranchisement and most affected by the maternal health crisis.
 Inspired by RJ organizations like Sistersong, we believe that “Our society will not be free until the most vulnerable people are able to access the resources and full human rights to live self-determined lives without fear, discrimination, or retaliation.”

-We believe that each person’s reproductive journey is sacred and personal.
 We will not compromise on our belief in the human right to reproductive freedom, even when that right is suppressed by our government.We bring the same ethics to our care work and our movement work, valuing opportunities to connect with the humanity of others.
 We will not pursue advocacy at the cost of denigrating this humanity, even when we are in deep disagreement.

-We are concerned not only with reproductive access, but reproductive justice, meaning that we believe that our community cannot thrive without dismantling the harmful ideologies that undergird most reproductive care in this country.
+We believe that our community cannot thrive without dismantling the harmful ideologies that undergird most reproductive care in this country.
 Our reproductive health institutions were built on white-supremacist, ableist, patriarchal values.
 Work for reproductive justice must include work to identify and dismantle these ideologies.

-We believe that responsible care work must be sustainable and humanizing for careworkers.
 Showing up to vulnerable moments requires that we’re well-resourced, knowledgeable, able to practice self-care and find the support we need.
 Accountability means recognizing/acknowledging what is happening and connecting people to resources that we can’t provide ourselves.
 Responsive care work requires humility, flexibility and emergence.

-We believe that our vision for a thriving community is only possible with collaboration, trust, and communication among care workers, organizers, and community members.
 Because each individual reproductive care journey is different, each person will need unique support and skill sets.
 Because reproductive care work is demanding and challenging, a sustainable system must have many care workers who are in collaboration with one another.
 We value collaborative work because it is essential to our mission and vision.

 Black, blue, red, and white cohosh are all native Alabama plants that have been used as healing aids for all facets of reproductive care.